de-vri-es/webhook-httpd/README.md

 but all parameters can be changed individually per hook.

 ## Command environment
-You can configure per command if it should receive the request body on standard input.
-Additionally, some environment variables are set:
+Each command is executed with some environment variables set.

-* `CONTENT_LENGTH`: The size of the request body (only if the request body is provided on standard input).
-* `CONTENT_TYPE`: The value of the HTTP `Content-Type` header (only if the request body is provided on standard input).
+The variables provide some information about the HTTP request that was made:
 * `URL_PATH`: The path portion of the request URL.
 * `URL_QUERY`: The query portion of the request URL.
 * `REMOTE_ADDR`: The IP address of the remote peer.
 * `REMOTE_PORT`: The port number of the remote peer.

+You can also configure a command to receive the request body on its standard input.
+In that case, some additional environment variables are set:
+* `CONTENT_TYPE`: The value of the `Content-Type` header.
+* `CONTENT_LENGTH`: The size of the request body in bytes.

 ## Example configuration
 A small configuration is shown below.